dogecash/dogecash-old/doc/init.md

                      /var/lib/dogecashd/dogecashd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecash user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the DogeCash user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the dogecash user and group.
 Access to dogecash-cli and other dogecashd rpc clients can then be controlled by group membership.